Healthy Homes Assessment Linden

 Home Assessments Linden for Rental Properties

-• Is the sub floor space insulated and is a ground moisture barrier present?
+• Is the sub floor space insulated and is a ground water barrier in place?

-• Does the home has enough ventilation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties